LucasAMachado/static-site-generator/content/index.md

 # Math Quiz

-Welcome to our math quiz!
-Test your skills with these questions.
-Click on the link below to check your answers.
+Welcome to our math quiz

 ## Questions